-Together with Moradewun Adejunmobi, I am editing a Handbook of African Literature to be published by Routledge in 2019 and which will include 28 chapters by scholars from across the globe.
+Together with Moradewun Adejunmobi, I recently edited the Routledge Handbook of African Literature, published in 2019, which includes 28 chapters by scholars from across the globe.
 Our goal as editors has been to make a range of critical engagements with African literature, and to provide additional impetus for pushing beyond the boundaries of familiar critical engagements with African literature.
-Assembling chapters for this Handbook has compelled us to ponder the politics of the scholarly anthology, the locatedness of knowledge and the interventions that anthologies make.
+Assembling chapters for this Handbook compelled us to ponder the politics of the scholarly anthology, the locatedness of knowledge and the interventions that anthologies make.
 This anthology comprising the work of differently located scholars gives some sense of the concerns that matter for individual scholars in diverse locations and how we might bring these concerns into dialogue with each other.

 I am working on a new project on African campus forms, which will analyse the ways in which African campuses have been represented as a particular scene of experience, across various genres and in a range of discourses.
-One strand within this project is to trace how the curriculum has been debated and contested through novels set on campuses; another is to trace the ways in which campus novels and other campus forms can act as activist resources, related to self-help genres.
+One strand within this project is to trace how the curriculum has been debated and contested through novels set on campuses; another is to trace the ways in which campus novels and other campus forms can act as activist resources, related to self-help genres understood as collectivist projects.
 African campuses, in particular Nigerian university campuses, are frequently the backdrop for films, and scholars have commented on the prevalence of the university campus as location in Nollywood films.
 Corrupt lecturers are a common and recurring trope in Nollywood depictions of campus life, and many campus forms comment on the dangerous forms ambition can take.
-Campus novels (in the scholarly literature that is not Africa-centred) have generally been read as satirical works; my project traces instead campus forms as uprising and transformation genres, ranging from novels chronicling the various forms of injustice on campus to the diverse forms related to the #Fallist project.
+Campus novels (in the scholarly literature that is not Africa-centred – and which is dominated by novels set at Oxford) have generally been read as satirical works; my project traces instead campus forms as uprising and transformation genres, ranging from novels chronicling the various forms of injustice on campus to the diverse forms related to the #Fallist project.